envyst/ENVYST-secure-vault/README.md

 ## Usage

-1. **Run the Application**:
+1. **Running the Application**:

+   Execute the `envyst.py` script to start the application:

    ```bash
    python envyst.py
    ```

-2. **Follow the On-Screen Prompts**:

-   - Add new credentials by providing a service name, username, and password.
-   - Retrieve stored credentials by specifying the service name.
-   - Delete credentials as needed.
+   Alternatively, you can download the pre-built `envyst.exe` file from the `dist` directory in the repository.
+As long as Python is installed on your device, you can run the executable directly for ease of use.

+2. **Storing a New Credential**:

+   Follow the on-screen prompts to input and save a new credential.
+The application will encrypt and store it locally.

+3. **Retrieving a Credential**:

+   Use the application's interface to select and view your stored credentials.
+Decryption will occur in-memory to maintain security.

+4. **Syncing with Google Drive**:

+   - **Setup**: The first time you run the application, you will be prompted to authenticate your Google account.
+   - **Backup**: Choose the option to sync your encrypted credentials with Google Drive.
+   - **Restore**: Retrieve your encrypted backup from Google Drive to restore credentials on a new device or after reinstalling the application.

-## Security
+## Security Considerations

-ENVYST Secure Vault employs AES-256 encryption to ensure that your credentials are stored securely.
-The encryption key is derived from a master password that you set upon first use.
-It is crucial to remember this master password, as it is required to access your stored credentials.
+- **Encryption Key Management**: Ensure that your encryption key is stored securely and not hard-coded within the script.
+- **Local Storage**: Regularly back up your encrypted credentials to prevent data loss.
+- **Google Drive Authentication**: Do not share your Google account credentials or access tokens with anyone.
+- **Dependencies**: Keep your dependencies up to date to mitigate potential security vulnerabilities.

 ## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to enhance the functionality of ENVYST Secure Vault.
+We welcome contributions to enhance ENVYST Secure Vault.
+Feel free to fork the repository, make your changes, and submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments

-Special thanks to the open-source community for providing valuable resources and inspiration.
+Special thanks to the contributors and the open-source community for their support.

----

-*Note: Always ensure that your local environment is secure and that you have backups of your credentials.*